-There are five key elements that you should know before adding smart contracts to your business: contracts are part of your every day, smart contracts are built on blockchains, the benefits of smart contracts, importance of correct coding, and the current status of smart contracts in your industry.
+There are five key elements that you should be aware of before adding smart contracts to your business.
+Contracts are part of your everyday business life.
+Smart contracts are built on blockchains, specified benefits, the importance of correct coding, and the current status of these contracts within particular industries.

 We live in a world of contracts.
 We live in a world of technology.
-The interlacing of technology and contracts continues to create new options and opportunities.
+The interlacing of technology and contracts continues to create new options, opportunities and obligations.
 The concert ticket purchased last week is a contract, and you bought it online.
-Your insurance is a contract, and you’ll use technology, should you ever need to file a claim.
+Your insurance is a contract, and you’ll use technology should you ever need to file a claim.
 Even your checking account is based upon a contract, and you use your phone to manage those monies.

-Smart contracts are like any other legal contract; however, smart contracts can be coded to be self-executing and self-enforcing, if all elements are included on the blockchain.
-The terms of such a smart contract will establish the conditions that must be met prior to the contract executing.
+Smart contracts are like any other legal contract; however, these contracts can be coded to be self-executing and self-enforcing, if all elements are included on the blockchain.
+The terms of such a smart contract will establish the conditions that must be met prior to the contract execution.
 Once those elements are met, the smart contract will begin the next step in the process automatically, per the code instructions.
-That next step might be the transfer of a concert ticket to a buyer, a printable insurance card to a client, or confirmation of funds received in a bank or crypto account.
+That next step might be the transfer of a concert ticket to a buyer, a printable insurance card for a client, or confirmation of funds received in a bank or crypto account.

 Smart contracts are meant to stand alone.
-Unlike a typical legal contract, where parties can agree with one another on the intention, there is no analysis of the intention of the smart contract, but only the structure of the code.
-If the code leaves a vulnerability to exploit the delegate call and fallback function, you may be exposing yourself to unnecessary risk.
-The now infamous DAO hack, or the more recently KotET, are examples of how a flaw in a smart contract can have negative consequences.
-Smart contract security is still in relatively early stages of development.
-Any business intending to incorporate smart contracts into their service or process should consult an expert.
+Unlike a typical legal contract, in which parties can agree with one another on the intention behind it, there is no analysis of the intention of the smart contract.
+This agreement exists only in the structure of the code.
+If the code creates a vulnerability to exploit the delegate call and fallback function, users may be exposing themselves to unnecessary risk.
+The now infamous DAO hack and the more recent KotET situation are examples of how a flaw in a smart contract can have negative consequences.
+Smart contract security is still in the relatively early stages of its development.
+Any business intending to incorporate smart contracts into their services or processes should consult an expert.